 At the Meeting, it is proposed that seven directors be elected.
-Each nominee for election as a director, with the exception of Mr. David Smith, is currently a director of the Corporation.
+Each nominee for election as a director, with the exception of Mr. Bo Liu, is currently a director of the Corporation.
 The term of office of each director currently in office will expire at the close of the Meeting and all directors elected at the Meeting will hold office until the next annual meeting of shareholders of the Corporation or until their successors are elected or appointed, unless he or she resigns, is removed or becomes disqualified in accordance with the Corporation's by-laws or governing legislation.

-Pursuant to the management services agreement between the Corporation and Sprott Consulting LP ("SCLP") effective February 9, 2017 (as amended effective February 1, 2018 as a result of the Corporation's transition to a diversified holding company, the "MSA"), SCLP is entitled to nominate three directors for election to the Board at each meeting of shareholders of the Corporation during the term of the MSA.
-SCLP has nominated (the "SCLP Nominees") Mr. Stephen Yuzpe (Chief Executive Officer ("CEO"), President and a Director of the Corporation and Senior Managing Director, Private Resource Investment of Sprott Inc. ("SII")), Mr. Arthur Richards Rule IV (Chief Investment Officer ("CIO") and a Director of the Corporation, President, CEO and a Director of Sprott U.S. Holdings Inc. ("Sprott U.S.") and a Director of SII) and Mr. John P. Embry (a Director of the Corporation and former Chief Investment Strategist of Sprott Asset Management LP ("SAM")) for election to serve as directors of the Corporation.
+Pursuant to the management services agreement between the Corporation and Sprott Consulting LP ("SCLP") effective February 9, 2017 (as amended effective February 1, 2018 as a result of the Corporation's transition to a diversified holding company, the "MSA"), SCLP shall nominate three directors for election to the Board at each meeting of shareholders of the Corporation during the term of the MSA.
+SCLP has nominated (the "SCLP Nominees") Mr. Stephen Yuzpe (Chief Executive Officer ("CEO"), President and a Director of the Corporation and Senior Managing Director, Private Resource Investment of Sprott Inc. ("SII")) and Mr. Arthur Richards Rule IV (Chief Investment Officer ("CIO") and a Director of the Corporation.
+SCLP has determined (and the Corporation has accepted such determination) not to nominate a third individual for election to the Board at this time, but has reserved its rights to do so at a later date, subject to compliance with applicable laws and the MSA.

-Pursuant to a subscription agreement dated February 15, 2011 between the Corporation and WISCO International Resources Development & Investment Limited ("WISCO"), WISCO is entitled (but not obligated) to nominate one individual (the "WISCO Nominee") for appointment or election, from time to time, to the Board and, if more than a total of eight nominees are to be proposed for election as directors of the Corporation (as is not the case at the Meeting), WISCO would be also entitled to nominate one additional individual for election to the Board (such individual, also a WISCO Nominee).
+Pursuant to a subscription agreement (the "Subscription Agreement") dated February 15, 2011 between the Corporation and WISCO International Resources Development & Investment Limited ("WISCO"), WISCO is entitled (but not obligated) to nominate one individual (the "WISCO Nominee") for appointment or election, from time to time, to the Board and, if more than a total of eight nominees are to be proposed for election as directors of the Corporation (as is not the case at the Meeting), WISCO would be also entitled to nominate one additional individual for election to the Board (such individual, also a WISCO Nominee).
 Any WISCO Nominee must have a close connection to WISCO or its material affiliates.
-WISCO's prior nominee, Mr. Xinting (Tony) Wang, resigned as director of the Board effective November 8, 2017 and WISCO has not nominated an individual for election at the Meeting to serve as a director of the Corporation.
+WISCO's prior nominee, Mr. Xinting (Tony) Wang, resigned as director of the Board effective November 8, 2017 and WISCO has nominated Mr. Bo Liu (Senior Manager of Resources Development with Baosteel Resources Holding (Shanghai) Co. ("Baosteel"), an affiliate of WISCO) for election to serve as a director of the Corporation.